Soulmatters/soulmatters-Design/content/pages/_terms.md

 SM-DESIGN.RO RULES

-\- can not be held liable in any way for the loss or damage that anyone may suffer as a result of using in any way the information provided on this website.
+\- cannot be held liable in any way for the loss or damage that anyone may suffer as a result of using in any way the information provided on this website.

 \- does not warrant in any way the accuracy, utility or completeness of the information or materials contained in this site.